 We have 42 full-time Pathology faculty based at the VCUHS campus and five additional faculty based at the Hunter Holmes McGuire Veterans' Affairs Hospital.
 Our faculty supervise 14 hospital laboratories including Histopathology, Neuropathology, Cytopathology, Autopsy Pathology, Molecular Diagnostics, Cytogenetics, Hematology, Coagulation, Microbiology, Immunology, Clinical Chemistry, Toxicology, and Transfusion Medicine.
 Our clinical laboratories are staffed by 349 full-time equivalent hospital employees who performed more than 3.5 million billable tests this year.

-Our scientists are supported by numerous research grants, primarily from NIH, with extramural funding in excess of $2.8 million in 2015, a remarkable 50% increase since 2012.
+Our scientists are supported by numerous research grants, primarily from NIH, with extramural funding in excess of $1.1 million in 2017.
 We have funded research programs in molecular diagnostics, blood banking, infectious disease, growth factor signal transduction, hepatobiliary and breast cancer, and the pathobiology of metastasis.
 There is also a wide variety of clinical and applied research in all areas of pathology and laboratory medicine.